 Some practitioners theorize that celiac disease may be triggered after infection by a type of virus that biologically resembles the proteins in gluten.
-After the infection, the body cannot distinguish between the invading virus and the gluten protein, and subsequently, the body reacts allergically, releasing mucous into the intestinal tract upon gluten exposure, and causing damage to the intestines.
+After the infection, the body can’t distinguish between the virus and the gluten protein, and subsequently, the body reacts allergically, releasing mucous into the intestinal tract upon gluten exposure, causing damage to the intestines.

 In addition to viral infections, celiac disease is also known to be triggered in susceptible people by pregnancy, severe stress, or physical trauma.

 So what is Gluten anyway?